GrossDesignCo/concordance-app-poc/public/scripture/jonah/jonah-2/jonah-2.englishNatural.md

-I went down to the cutoffs of the mountains; the earth, her bars around me to the-age; and you brought-up from corruption my life, He-Who-Is my God.
+I went down to the cutoffs of the mountains; the earth, her bars around me to the-age; and you brought-up from corruption my life, He-Who-Is (YHWH) my God.

-In fainting over me my throat, He-Who-Is I remembered; and came to you my prayer, to the temple of your holiness.
+In fainting over me my throat, He-Who-Is (YHWH) I remembered; and came to you my prayer, to the temple of your holiness.